 I wish you happy reading, happy dreaming and hope… plenty of it.

-The other most interesting thing about this book is the way the story is told – Ranjan claims he is using magic realism to write non-fiction.
+The other most interesting thing about this book is the way the story is told – Ranjan says he is deeply influenced by the genre of magic realism and this, perhaps, reflects in his writing.
 While the research input is awesome, the style is non-academic and even flamboyant at times.
 It is a book that brings a smile to your face with its obvious cheekiness.
 But this is also the kind of book you keep on your bookshelf and pull out when you have time to mull over a discussion on historic links and syncretism – for that is the sap that flows through the book concealed behind a laid-back narrative style of a nineteenth-century writer.
-Who is this Ranjan who has tried to re-invent pedantry and scholarship, treat the serious business of research and academia with such flippancy?
+Who is this Ranjan who has tried to re-invent pedantry and scholarship, treat the serious business of research and academia with such friskiness?

-Ranjan is a Visiting Fellow at UNSW [University of New South Wales], Sydney; and a Fulbright Scholar-in- Residence at Miami—with eye to the sky, and ear to the ocean.
+Ranjan is a Visiting Fellow at UNSW [University of New South Wales], Sydney; and a Fulbright Scholar-in- Residence at Miami, an assistant Professor at NCERT [National Council of Educational Research and Training, India] — with eye to the sky, and ear to the ocean.
 His poetry collection, Find Me Leonard Cohen, I’mAlmost Thirty, came out two years ago, and his biography of Dara Shukoh is due out soon.
+His poetry collection came out 4 years ago, and a new collection of poems The Knot of Juggernaut was just released in Miami in March.
 Without more ado, as John Lang would have it, we present to you Amit Ranjan –

 What was it that made you map your journey of unearthing Lang in the form of his writings instead of writing about his life directly?
 You have used the forms of limerick, poetry and the epistolary technique along with essays and Lang’s own writing to build your case.
 An amazing amalgam — Why?
 It is rather an unusual form of storytelling.